-Fat adds great texture to foods, and the combination of fat and sugar provide a deadly, but delicious combination for obesity.
+Fat adds great texture, and the combination of fat and sugar provide a deadly, but delicious combination for obesity.
 For the reference of this check out any donut shop and over time you will see the police who visit develop rather large midsections.

 Fats are a series of complex chemicals, all of which are high in calories, but some are more deadly than others.
 Fats found in fish, olives, and canola oils are today considered healthier than fats from animals or fats from “hydrogenated vegetable oil.”
 Nevertheless, all fats are high in calories — and lead to obesity.

 While talking about fats is easy — here are a few examples of items that are fats and are not: